 - Comprehensive travel health insurance is mandatory and will be checked in advance.

-Nationality: Scholarships are open to doctors from low- and middle-income countries.
+Nationality: The studentships are open to doctors from low- and middle-income countries.

 College Admission Requirement

 Entrance Requirement: Applicants should hold a medical qualification from a recognised medical school in any country.

 English Language Requirement: Applicants must have a good standard of written and spoken English and of English comprehension.
 The School may ask applicants to provide evidence of a satisfactory standard of English; a list of approved tests is available on request.

 How to Apply: Applicants should complete the online application form.
 As part of the assessment process applicants should submit a 500 – 800 word article on The current crisis in human resources for health in Africa.
 The article should be written in the style of an editorial from an academic journal such as the Lancet and should include references.
 The references do not count towards the word limit.
 Applicants will need to upload the essay on the last page of the online application form.